Veronika Kudermetova: 2021: First title & major final, top 15 in doubles

-At the Qatar Open, Kudermetova lost in the first round to eventual finalist Garbiñe Muguruza.
+At Doha, Kudermetova lost in the first round to eventual finalist Garbiñe Muguruza.
 At Dubai, she was defeated in the second round by sixth seed and 2019 champion, Belinda Bencic.
 Seeded second in St. Petersburg, she reached the quarterfinals losing to eighth seed and eventual champion, Daria Kasatkina.
 Seeded 32nd at the Miami Open, she was defeated in the third round by seventh seed Sabalenka once again, although this time she owned a set point.

-Seeded 15th at the Charleston Open, Kudermetova won her first WTA singles title, beating Danka Kovinić in the final.
+Seeded 15th at the Charleston Open, Kudermetova won her first WTA Tour singles title, beating Danka Kovinić in the final.
 Defeating the likes of Sloane Stephens and Paula Badosa, she did not lose more than eight games in a match and won the title without losing a set.
 She entered the top 30 at a career-high of No. 29 on 12 April 2021.
-The following week, she won her second doubles title at the İstanbul Cup, partnering Elise Mertens while also reaching the singles semifinals where she lost to Mertens.
+The following week, she won her second doubles title at the İstanbul Cup, partnering Elise Mertens while also reaching the singles semifinals in which she lost to Mertens.

 Kudermetova reached the third round of the Madrid Open with a top-ten win over defending champion Kiki Bertens, in straight sets.
 However, despite a tight match, she lost to Petra Kvitová eventually.
 At the Italian Open, Kudermetova upset Mertens in the first round but fell to world No. 1, Ashleigh Barty, in the third round.

 She entered the French Open as one of the dark horses, and navigated a tough first-round win against former semifinalist Amanda Anisimova, in straight sets.
-However, she was stunned by Kateřina Siniaková in the second round despite leading 5–1 in the final set.
+However, she was stunned by Kateřina Siniaková in the second round, despite leading 5–1 in the final set.

 Kudermetova began her grass-court season at the inaugural WTA German Open, where she defeated Karolína Muchová in a high-quality first-round match.
 She was upset by compatriot Liudmila Samsonova in the second round.